Lü Shengzhong: Early career

 In 1988, Lü had his very first exhibition at China's National Art Gallery.
 He turned the art gallery into a "temple filled with totem-like images", by using cutouts of footprints that were suspended in mid air, as well as silhouette patterns accompanied by illegible calligraphy.
-Lu's display at China's National Art Gallery caught the attention of local art critics, but Lu Shengzhong felt no sense of glory as he described his art as “a lonely struggle along a desolate path.”
-Lu later wrote a more detailed description stating:
+Lü's display at China's National Art Gallery caught the attention of local art critics, but Lü Shengzhong felt no sense of glory as he described his art as “a lonely struggle along a desolate path.”
+Lü later wrote a more detailed description stating: